Trauma therapy in Berlin (Friedenau, Steglitz-Zehlendorf) and online

 How does the therapy work?

-1) The stabilization phase is about bringing you more into balance.
-Your resources are strengthened through relaxation exercises, mindfulness and imagination.
+1) Stabilization is about bringing you more into balance and strengthening your resources.
 This increases your sense of security and stability.
-Emotional security is an important basis for the next steps.
+Emotional security is an important basis for the healing process.

-2) During the trauma work, we work on the previous reaction patterns – step by step!
-Among other things, we work with your inner images, body perceptions and feelings.
-Your own suffering and behavior patterns become comprehensible.
-Feelings of shame and guilt decrease.
+2) During the trauma work, we process the previous reaction patterns – step by step – with your inner images, body perceptions and feelings, among other things.
+Your own suffering and behavior, as well as feelings of shame and guilt, become comprehensible.

-3) Finally, what has been learned is (re-)integrated into everyday life.
-Individual “relapses” can also be an opportunity: they make it possible to pick up on (old) reaction patterns.
+3) What has been learned is (re-)integrated into everyday life.
+Individual “relapses” can also be an opportunity: they make it possible to discuss the (old) reaction patterns.
 In this way, everyday life is used to further reduce moments of shame, fear or panic.